mcgooz/impuestos_cripto/README.md

 ```
 F - moneda de curso legal
 N - otra moneda virtual
-O - otro activo virtual
 B - bienes o servicios
 ```

 ## How to use
-Get your csv files for income gains and capital gains from Binance Tax.
+Get your csv files for income gains and capital gains from [Binance Tax](https://www.binance.com/en/tax).
 Copy these files to the program directory and run the calculator with
 `python main.py`

+It's recommended that you maximise the terminal.

 ## Disclaimer
 **_This is still very much a work in progress_**.